Ethical Obligations in a Managed Health Care

 "Rule 9.
 Medical and Surgical Procedures.
 An ophthalmologist must not misrepresent the service that is performed or the charges made for that service.
 An ophthalmologist must not inappropriately alter the medical record.”

 "Rule 10.
 Procedures and Materials.
-Ophthalmologists should order only those laboratory procedures, optical devices, or pharmacological agents that are in the best interest of the patient.
-Ordering unnecessary procedures or materials or withholding necessary procedures or materials is unethical.”
+Ophthalmologists should order and/or utilize only those laboratory and surgical procedures, optical devices or pharmacological agents that are in the best interest of the patient.
+It is unethical to prescribe or provide unnecessary services and procedures or seek compensation for those services.
+It is equally unethical to withhold necessary services or procedures.”

 "Rule 11.
 Commercial Relationships.
 An ophthalmologist's clinical judgment and practice must not be affected by economic interest in, commitment to, or benefit from professionally related commercial enterprises.”